NDZL/-public-SPATIAL_COMPUTING_POC/README.md

 See https://developers.google.com/ar/develop/augmented-images/arcoreimg

 CUBES <== This is currently linked to the Planogram creation.
 Print it on a A4-size sheet and hang it on a wall.
-Or disaply it a a screen.
+Or display it a a screen.

 ![image](https://github.com/NDZL/-public-SPATIAL_COMPUTING_POC/assets/11386676/1c9ff8f0-36da-4394-8be5-280e6d2f0622)